pantelis/traffic-sign-classifier/traffic_sign_classifier.md

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 #### Cross-validation Strategy
 We should point out that there are two options for CV in problems where both architecture and hyperparameters need to determined.
-The first option involves at least one *nested* cross-validation loop as shown in ![][nested-cv].
+The first option involves at least one *nested* cross-validation loop as shown in

+![][nested-cv]

+_Nested CV.
+The inner CV loop determines via grid search the optimal hyper parameters and ensures that the selected permutation generalizes well on the inner loop validation data.
+The outer loop evaluates the model based on the generalization results on the outer validation data._

+![][simple-cv]

+_Simpler CV where the hyper parameters are determined in one step together with the other model parametes (e.g. weights)._

 #### Optimization of batch size and Number of Epochs